|

 GSA BIM Guide

-c - product specific instructions
+appendix c - product specific instructions

 Following are specific instructions and